This SQL tutorial explains how to use the SQL UNION ALL operator with syntax and examples.

-The SQL UNION ALL query allows you to combine the result sets of 2 or more SELECT statements.
+The SQL UNION ALL operator is used to combine the result sets of 2 or more SELECT statements.
 It returns all rows from the query (even if the row exists in more than one of the SELECT statements).

-Each SQL SELECT statement within the SQL UNION ALL query must have the same number of fields in the result sets with similar data types.
+Each SELECT statement within the UNION ALL must have the same number of fields in the result sets with similar data types.

-The syntax for the SQL UNION ALL query is:
+The syntax for the SQL UNION ALL operator is:

-The following is an example of the SQL UNION ALL query that returns one field from multiple SELECT statements (and both fields have the same data type):
+The following is an example of the SQL UNION ALL operator that returns one field from multiple SELECT statements (and both fields have the same data type):

-This SQL UNION ALL query would return a supplier_id multiple times in your result set if the supplier_id appeared in both the suppliers and orders table.
-The SQL UNION ALL query does not remove duplicates.
-If you wish to remove duplicates, try using the SQL UNION query.
+This SQL UNION ALL example would return a supplier_id multiple times in your result set if the supplier_id appeared in both the suppliers and orders table.
+The SQL UNION ALL operator does not remove duplicates.
+If you wish to remove duplicates, try using the UNION operator.

-The SQL UNION ALL query can use the SQL ORDER BY clause to order the results of the query.
+The UNION ALL operator can use the ORDER BY clause to order the results of the query.

 The supplier_name / company_name fields are in position #2 in the result set.